winterer/Eigenfaces/README.md

 This MATLAB Toolbox implements the 'Eigenface' algorithm for feature extraction and classification of faces.
 For details see http://en.wikipedia.org/wiki/Eigenface.

-This MATLAB scripts are the results of a project for the lecture course 'Data Fusion in Sensor Systems' of the study program 'Human-Centered Computing' at the University of Applied Sciences Upper Austria (http://www-en.fh-ooe.at).
+This MATLAB scripts are the results of a project for the lecture course 'Data Fusion in Sensor Systems' of the master degree program [Human-Centered Computing](https://fh-ooe.at/en/degree-programs/human-centered-computing-master) at the [University of Applied Sciences Upper Austria](https://fh-ooe.at/en).

 Project members: Christoph Absenger, Christian Salomon, Mario Winterer.